GuyWithTheGlasses/absence-note/README.md

 # absence-note
 Online absence note system

-Brought to you by
+Brought to you by:
 ##TeaTime
 Leon Chou
 Johnny So